RSamal/Blog/NATS/Post.md

 })
 ```

 How do we get the next Task?
 We just loop over the Task to find one that is not started.
-If a tasks above our pointer are all finished, then we also move up the pointer.
+If tasks above our pointer are all finished, then we also move up the pointer.
 Remember the mutex as this function may be run in parallel:

 ```go
 func getNextTask() (*Transport.Task, bool) {